-TL;DR: The Centers for Medicare & Medicaid Services (CMS) modified NCD 193, governing Medicare coverage of water purification and softening systems used with home dialysis equipment, effective March 7, 2026.
-Here's what changes for billing teams.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 193 governing water purification and softening systems for home dialysis, with an effective date of March 7, 2026.
+Here's what changes for your billing team.

 Field Detail